A great name shows the purpose of the club and can indicate to potential members if the club is active across UniSA or is campus specific.

 Changing the Name of Your Club

-Name changes must be made in accordance with your Constitutional Rules.
-The USASA Constitution template requires that "The Constitution of the (Enter Name of Club) Club may be amended on written published notice of one week and by a two-thirds majority vote at a quorate General Meeting.
-No amendment to this Constitution will take effect unless and until it has been approved by a resolution of the USASA Clubs & Events Committee."
+Name changes must be made in accordance with your Rules of Governance.
+No amendment to this Rules of Governance will take effect unless and until it has been approved by a resolution of USASA Clubs Support Staff.

-In general terms: The Executive Committee will discuss proposed changes and amend the Constitution accordingly The Club Secretary will call an SGM or AGM to ratify this change and as a part of this meeting announcement will supply the Constitution as a document, highlighting the proposed changes a minimum of one (1) week before the SGM or AGM is due to occur.
-The meeting must be quorate as per your Club's Constitution and a minimum 2/3 of attending members must vote in the changes for the new Constitution to come in to effect.
-You must submit the minutes from this meeting together with your amended constitution to USASA within 2 weeks of this meeting.
+In general terms: The Executive Committee will discuss proposed changes and amend the Rules of Governance accordingly.
+The Club Secretary will call an SGM or AGM to ratify this change and as a part of this meeting will supply the Rules of Governance as a document, highlighting the proposed changes a minimum of one (1) week before the SGM or AGM is due to occur.
+The meeting must be quorate as per your Club's Rules of Governance and a minimum 2/3 of attending members must vote in the changes for the new Rules of Governance to come into effect.
+You must submit the minutes from this meeting together with your amended Rules of Governance to USASA within 2 weeks of this meeting.